clueless92/JavaEEFundamentals/README.md

-Projects from the Java EE Fundamentals course at SoftUni.
+Projects from the Java EE Fundamentals course at SoftUni and other java web projects (apache struts MVC 1.3 issue tracker demo).